Introduction

 -- configure the server with

-You can also configure other languages that compiles to Lua such as Pluto and Fennel, although Pluto targets Lua 5.4 which might get support by 1.0 release of Astra.
-Astra's api is for pure Lua however, so it will be up to you to make sure it can call the right functions and tables.
+You can also configure other languages that compiles to Lua such as Fennel.
+Astra's api is for pure Lua however, so it will be up to you to make type definitions and make sure it can call the right functions and tables.

 Routes